jzohrab/practicing-guitar/docs/part-3-techniques/hammer-groups.rst

 .. vextab::
    :width: 400
+   :example: techniques/hammer-groups/hammer_group.mp3

    tabstave notation=true key=F
    notes :64 8/4 $3$ 7/3 $2$ 8/2 $4$ 6/1 $1$

+(At this point, I'm most interested in the rhythmic evenness of the group.
+I'm doing this on an acoustic, and sounding this solely with hammer-ons isn't realistic, so this is all prep work for picking this arpeggio.
+If on an electric, this might be sufficient to sound the notes.
+Rhythmic evenness the most important thing; without that accuracy, it doesn't matter how fast you play it, it won't sound great.)

 You might want to do each pair of fingers separately first, before joining all four:

 .. vextab::
+   :example: techniques/hammer-groups/finger_pairs.mp3

    tabstave notation=true key=F
    notes :64 8/4 $3$ 7/3 $2$ | 7/3 $2$ 8/2 $4$ | 8/2 $4$ 6/1 $1$ | 8/4 $3$ 7/3 $2$ 8/2 $4$ 6/1 $1$